dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

   * transactions

 ???
+* language to describe questions / operations to perform on the DB
 * database runs on server or you local machine!
 * query is in code that talks to server, not HTTP
 * this is server side, you would not connect to database directly from the web